Sam Davis: Legacy

 In 1912 a Sam Davis memorial window was installed in the Museum of the Confederacy in Richmond.

 In 1927, the State of Tennessee purchased the Davis family home as a memorial site.
 Operated as a private nonprofit by the Sam Davis Memorial Association, the Sam Davis House outside Smyrna is open to tourists and school groups.

 In 1928 the 175-foot-tall, 200-room Sam Davis Hotel opened in downtown Nashville.
-On February 16, 1985 it was demolished to make way for a new convention center.
+On February 16, 1985 it was demolished to make way for a new convention center parking garage.

 Illustrated Features Syndicate created a newspaper comic strip, "The Story of Sam Davis" in the late 1940s or early 1950s.
 The strip portrayed Davis, looking remarkably like Clark Gable, as an all–American hero caught up in a tragic era.

+In the 1950s, a short story was published by local supporters to educate U.S. troops about honor, with the hope that Sam's tale of heroism would shield them from the evils of communism.

 In the 1950s the "Sam Davis Story" was turned into a theatrical production performed to packed houses in Nashville, and later became the basis of a radio drama broadcast to U.S. troops overseas under the title "Honor Bound".

 The Sons of Confederate Veterans posthumously awarded Davis their Confederate Medal of Honor, created in 1977.

 Davis was named "Historical Personality of the Year" in 1992 by the Tennessee Historical Commission.